raul-ortega/amv-open360tracker/README.md

 # amv-open360tracker (english)

-The AMV spanish community version (fork) of the open source antenna tracker for FPV for continuous 360 degree rotation.
+The AMV spanish community version (fork) of the open source antenna tracker for FPV with continuous 360 degree rotation.

 This project is a fork of the original firmware of the [open360tracker](https://github.com/SamuelBrucksch/open360tracker) created by SamuelBrucksch.